 Known for its camping amenities it is also one of the most popular diving springs in the state.
 Water gushes from seven natural springs, forming spring runs and grottos.
-With a sandy limestone bottom reflecting light from above it’s a beautiful new world down under awaiting swimmers, snorkelers and scuba divers.
+With a sandy limestone bottom reflecting light from above, it’s a beautiful new world down under awaiting swimmers, snorkelers, and scuba divers.

 Madison Blue Springs, east of Tallahassee

-The spring is a translucent blue hole among a forest of green surrounded by hardwoods and pines along the Withlacoochee River.
+The spring is a translucent blue hole in a forest of green surrounded by hardwoods and pines along the Withlacoochee River.
 There are several paths that lead to the spring and plenty of rocks to sit upon for spectacular viewing as the spring runs 100 feet over limestone to the tannic Withlacoochee River.

 A wooden platform with steps provides easy access for swimmers and divers and this spring also has underwater caves.